dtamayo/reboundx/doc/effects.rst

 particles[i].r (float)       Yes         Physical radius (required for contribution from tides raised on the body). tctl_k2 (float)              Yes         Potential Love number of degree 2. tctl_tau (float)             No          Constant time lag.
 If not set will default to 0 and give conservative tidal potential.
-Omega (float)                No          Rotation rate.
+OmegaMag (float)             No          Angular rotation frequency.
 If not set will default to 0.
 ============================ =========== ==================================================================